 - Works out cheaper than buying natural aqueous cream brands, and is about the same price as ordinary retail brands.

-- Distilled water: is a pure form of water without additional minerals, salts and other deposits which typically shorten the shelf life of a lotion.
+- Deionised / Distilled water: is a pure form of water without additional minerals, salts and other deposits which typically shorten the shelf life of a lotion.
 You can find distilled water at most pharmacies.
 Don’t confuse distilled water with filtered, spring or purified water – they are not the same thing.
 (Buy here)

 - Vegetable glycerine: moisturises the skin and retains moisture in the skin by acting as a protective barrier that locks in moisture.
 It is also necessary to hydrate the xanthan gum in the recipe to prevent clumps from forming.
 (Buy here )